14 Tips for Pets at Christmas

 Meet Ping (left) and Pong (right).
-These cuties are 2 of my personal pets and we wanted to take this opportunity to share some Christmas pet safety tips with you.
+These cuties are 2 of my personal pets and we wanted to take this opportunity to share 14 Tips for Pets at Christmas with you.
 In addition to PETS most recent blog showcasing Winter safety tips like extra food and adequate shelter, holidays can pose new threats to pets that you may not have considered.

 Christmas Pet Safety Tips 1: Christmas Tree and Holiday Plant Reminders

 Consider your pet’s curiosity while decorating.

 - Do not hang lights or tinsel low enough on the tree to tempt them.
 Lights may not only be a fire hazard but also possibly shock your pet if they chew on them.

 - Tinsel is impossible to ignore especially for nosy cats.
 Sadly, ingested tinsel can become tangled in the digestive tract and is usually only remedied with surgery.